 Tax agent services regime

-The tax agent services regime regulates the registration of three discrete categories of tax practitioners:
+The tax agent services regime regulates the registration of two discrete categories of tax practitioners:

 - tax agents